-Under the terms of the Investment Agreement, the Fund Manager manages the majority of the Company's investment assets.
-The portfolios of the UKES and the MAM Funds are actively managed by MAM against benchmarks and each have specific limits for individual stocks and market sectors that are monitored in real time.
-It should be noted that the UKES and the MAM Funds' returns will differ from the benchmark returns.
+Under the terms of the Investment Management Agreement, the Fund Manager manages the majority of the Company's investment assets.
+The portfolios of the UKES and the Liontrust Funds are actively managed by Liontrust against benchmarks and each has specific limits for individual stocks and market sectors that are monitored in real time.
+It should be noted that the UKES and the Liontrust Funds' returns will differ from the benchmark returns.
 The Tortoise Fund is an absolute return fund whose returns are not correlated to equity markets.

-The investment risks are moderated by strict control of position sizing, low use of leverage and investing in liquid stocks.
-Also, the level of risk at a net asset value level increases with gearing.
+The investment risks are moderated by strict control of position sizing, low leverage and investing in liquid stocks.
+The level of risk at a net asset value level increases with gearing.
 In certain circumstances cash balances may be raised to reduce the effective level of gearing.
-This would result in a lower level of risk in absolute terms.
+This would reduce the level of risk in absolute terms.